 There are many reports that claim sodium coco sulfate as one of the possible causes of cancer.
 Some go to state that it is a carcinogen.
 There is no truth to this, if you consider clinical findings.
 There is no scientific evidence connecting sodium coco sulfate with any type of cancer.

-There is one fact about sodium coco sulfate that you should be aware of.
+There is one fact about SCS that you should be aware of.
 It does strip the hair and skin of the essential oils that are secreted by the body.
 Natural body oils nourish the skin and the hair.

-These oils are completely cleansed from the skin and hair when you use any product containing sodium coco sulfate.
+These oils are completely cleansed from the skin and hair when you use any product containing SCS.
 This is not a permanent damage.
 Replenishing your hair and skin with oil and moisturizer respectively, eating healthy foods or nutritious meals and taking care of your personal hygiene will help you to avert the short term and long term side effects of sodium coco sulfate.

 Possible Side Effects